SUCCESS STORY

 |---|---|

-AI learns from the people who live customer support | The quality gain depends on the expertise of those who know the recurring questions, understand customer context, and can adjust content, intent, and language based on real conversations. |
+AI learns from those who live customer support | The quality gain depends on the expertise of those who know the recurring questions, understand the customers' context, and can adjust content, intent, and language based on real conversations. |

-Continuous auditing is part of the result | Lina's evolution came through frequent review of conversations, term adjustments, creation of new content, and response calibration.
-This is what made it possible to turn a quick implementation into a more accurate operation over time. |
+Continuous auditing is part of the result | Lina's evolution came from frequent review of conversations, term adjustments, creation of new content, and calibration of responses.
+This is what made it possible to turn a quick implementation into a more precise operation over time. |

-AI changes the team's way of working | In practice, AI took the burden off repetitive tasks and opened space for more analytical and strategic activities.
-Instead of focusing the routine on volume, the team began to dedicate more energy to improving operations, reading patterns, and enhancing the experience. |
+AI changes the team's way of working | In practice, AI took the weight off repetitive tasks and opened space for more analytical and strategic activities.
+Instead of centering the routine on volume, the team began to dedicate more energy to improving operations, reading patterns, and evolving the experience. |

-The impact shows up in the numbers, but it starts in the routine | The results in retention and CSAT are relevant, but the effect goes further: less overload, more predictability, and a lighter operation for those working day to day.
+The impact shows up in the numbers, but starts in the day-to-day | Results in retention and CSAT are relevant, but the effect goes beyond that: less overload, more predictability, and a lighter operation for those on the front lines every day.
 It was this change in routine that sustained the improvement in the metrics. |

 Cloud Humans answers

-Did Linus already use automation before Lina?
+Was Linus already using automation before Lina?

 What motivated the change in operations?